For students

 Five minute super focus

-Choose one area and spend five focused minutes on nothing else.
-Then move on — or be done for the day if you need.
+Give yourself one area to work on and spend five minutes fine-tuning that skill and nothing else.
+When the time is up, move on — or be done for the day if you need.
+Usually you will want to keep playing.

 #87